pooriajr/pooriajr/src/_posts/2023-08-27-my-3-main-takeaways-from-ryan-kulps-camp.md

 Sadly, it's only 2 weeks.
 I find myself wondering "What if most of my life were like this?
 How much more would I be able to accomplish?"

-As I return to my normal life, one of the biggest questions on my mind is how I can continue injecting my life with just a little bit of that magic Camp essence.
+As I return to my normal life, one of the biggest questions on my mind is how I can keep a little bit of that magic Camp essence in my life.

 # I could be doing a lot more
-Another effect of hanging out with high-performers is that you can't help but compare yourself to them.
+Another effect of hanging out with high-performers: you keep comparing yourself to them.

-In the group of course we have bossman Ryan, who is formidable in his achievements.
+Of course we have bossman Ryan, who is formidable.
 He's only a few years older than me, but while I was mostly taking it easy as a nomad in my twenties, he was working relentlessly on his career.

-Walking around his beautiful home, surrounded by evidence of his projects and achievements, it was impossible not to feel a bit of pain.
+Walking around his beautiful home, surrounded by evidence of his projects and achievements, it was impossible not to compare myself and feel a twinge of pain.
 "What do I have to show for my twenties?
 What if I had worked harder?
 What if I had shipped more and quit less?"

 Besides Ryan, we have the other students, all from different walks of life, but each one impressive in their own right.

-We had an 18 year old who's so hungry for excellence that I think he might be a different species from whatever most of us were at 18.
+We had an 18 year old who seems so hungry for excellence that I think he might be a different species from whatever most of us were at 18.

-We had a designer who was working a full-time job, contracts, organizing community events, and doing the camp program at the same time, all at a high level of quality.
+We had a designer who was working a full-time job, contract work, organizing community events, and doing the camp program at the same time.
+Amazing energy and time management.

 We had successful marketers and salesmen who could be comfortably resting on their laurels, but instead chose to throw themselves into the deep end of something new and difficult, suffering through the pain of being a beginner all over again.

-As a digital nomad, I felt like a big fish in a small pond.
-But here in Camp, comparing myself to these guys was a shock to the system.
+And then there's me, accustomed to being a big fish in a small pond.
+Suddenly in Camp, comparing myself to these guys, I feel like a small fish.
+It's a shock to the system.
 It made me realize that I'm not pushing myself nearly as much as I could be.

 Now it's on me to do something positive with that realization.